NativeScript/nativescript-dev-appium/README.md

         ├── package.json
         ├── tsconfig.json

-> Note: To avaid any incompatibilities between the source of `e2e` tests and the source of the application, we recommend to exclude the `e2e` folder from the application's `tsconfig.json` file: `exclude": [ "e2e" ]`
+> Note - To avoid any incompatibilities between the source of `e2e` tests and the source of the application, we recommend to exclude the `e2e` folder from the application's `tsconfig.json` file: `exclude": [ "e2e" ]`

 ### Files Preview